 Where was it?
 North of Fairfield, about a mile, just inside the Union County line.
-It was easily the largest cemetery in Fairfield Township and contained the graves of settlers from as far back as 1823.
+It was easily the largest cemetery in the valley and contained the graves of settlers from as far back as 1823.
 One can assume there are older graves than that, some of them unmarked.

 Some of those buried in Sims include (date of birth, and death):